-Sathyan Sundaram Choosing Institutions for a Democratic Regime
+Sathyan Sundaram Hybrids: Choosing Democratic Institutions

 In the post-war period, the process of decolonization and the collapse of Soviet communism have provided a number of candidates for democratic transitions.
 Prominent political scientists, such as Samuel Huntington, have sought to capture the dynamics of such a transition.
-Hellman considered the trade-off for economic adjustment policies (Hellman 203).
 A major breakthrough came some 15 years ago when Juan Linz re-injected consideration of democratic institutions into the debate.
 Over the subsequent decades a flurry of work has comparatively considered such aspects.
 Research has still concentrated on a relatively small number of states, with those in western Europe and dominated by European-settlers receiving the most attention.
-The strong test of institutional arguments will have to carry the analysis cross-culturally.
+The strong test of institutional arguments will have to carry the analysis cross-civilizationally.
 Even if the discipline is lacking the level of empirical work which would be desirable, there remains a foundation of study on particular institutional types which permits comparative evaluation.